kusasalethusithole1/storing-big-data-predict/part_1_overview.md

 Having put much effort into the writing of your CloudFormation templates, its now time to see them come to life by launching them as stacks using the CloudFormation service.

 Your boss suggests that you launch the templates in the order given below.
-For each template, they provide a handy list of values to specify for the input parameters during stack configuration, along with a representation of what the stack should look like when viewed through the [*Visual designer*](https://console.aws.amazon.com/cloudformation/designer) tool of CloudFormation:
+For each template, they provide a handy list of values to specify for the input parameters during stack configuration, along with a representation of what the stack should look like when viewed through the [*Visual designer*] (https://console.aws.amazon.com/cloudformation/designer) or through the [*Application Composer*](https://docs.aws.amazon.com/application-composer/latest/dg/what-is-composer.html) tools of CloudFormation:

 **1) VPC Stack Launch**